webexone/webexone.github.io/_pages/AgentExperience.md

 ### Lab Objectives

-- The objective of this lab is to get an idea about the Agents user journey, to familiarize with the platform they use and to explore some of the most useful new features they offer.
+- The objective of this lab is to understand the Agent Experience on Webex Contact Center, logging into the Agent Desktop application on Webex Contact Center and exploring out of box capabilities.

-- In the first part of the lab we will focus on explaining the different parts and and possible functions of Agent Desktop interface
+- The first section we will explore the entire Agent Desktop interface and proceeds with Inbound, Outbound and Omnichannel contact workflows.

-- In the second part of the lab, you will learn some of the basic functions that a user can perform as an agent: handle Incoming calls, making outdial calls and configure some User Profile setting
+- In the second section, you will learn some of the extensions to the Agent Desktop, explore the widgets available both out of box and custommizations available in terms of the possibilities with Desktop Widgets and workflows.

-- In the third part of the lab we will customize Horizontal header of the platform and also add some custom widget in the Navigarion bar section.
+- The Bonus section (OPTIONAL), covers advanced extensions of the Desktop and dives deep into the layout design and programmatic extensions.

 ### Pre-Requisites